-This indicator is for green space "close to home" - defined as being within a ten minute journey from home.
+This indicator is for green space "close to home" defined as being within a ten minute journey from home.
 Green spaces play an important role in our lives.
-Multiple studies have shown that green spaces reduce stress and boost mental and physical health.
-See footnote seventy-three.
-Urban green spaces such as parks, sports fields, woods, lakesides, and gardens give people the space for physical activity, relaxation, peace, and an escape from heat.
-See footnote seventy-four.
+Multiple studies have shown that green spaces reduce stress and boost mental and physical health73.

+Urban green spaces such as parks, sports fields, woods, lakesides, and gardens give people the space for physical activity, relaxation, peace, and an escape from heat74.